dwenking/wingfuzz-detected-bugs/README.md

 SPATIAL INDEX(f2))ENGINE=InnoDB;
 INSERT INTO t1(f1) VALUES(0), (1), (2);
 ```
 *The root cause of the bug.* When an InnoDB table contains any index, the InnoDB engine will try bulk insertion when inserting multiple rows.
 The bulk insertion depends on the primary key which is automatically constructed by the index.
 However, the SPATIAL index is a special index that never constructs the primary key.
-Thus, when the bulk insertion was looking for the primary key in the SPATIAL index, it triggered an assertion failure.
+Thus, when the bulk insertion was looking for the primary key in the SPATIAL index, it triggered the assertion failure.

 ---